 In the early 1990's, volunteer-based VPPPA chapters began to establish an association presence in each of the 10 OSHA regions.
 In 2002, the VPPPA had an established association chapter presence in all of the OSHA regions.
 VPPPA chapters continue to host local networking opportunities for VPP sites and maintain a working relationship with local agency officials such as the Department of Energy (DOE), the Environmental Protection Agency (EPA), federal OSHA and OSHA state-plan offices.

 The association has seen significant growth since its formation, most notably in the past five years.
 In 1985, at the first official VPPPA conference held in Washington DC, a recorded 30 attendees participated at the event.
-Today, over 2,800 attendees gather at the national conference to network, share best practices and attend over 110 educational sessions geared to help sites to continually improve their safety and heath management systems.
-For an overview of past conferences, please refer to Conference History (PDF).
+Today, over 2,500 attendees gather at the national conference to network, share best practices and attend over 110 educational sessions geared to help sites to continually improve their safety and heath management systems.

 Membership categories and numbers have also seen significant increases over the years.
 Originally formed to provide networking opportunities for approved VPP sites and sites who had submitted VPP applications, the association currently has membership categories for VPP sites (Full), sites pursuing VPP (Associate), company headquarter offices (Corporate), products and services providers (Affiliates), non-profits, unions, agencies and international sites.
 The VPPPA International Associate category was established by a membership vote in 2005 to include sites outside of the U.S. who are implementing elements of VPP at their sites.